Auth-Module/Auth/README.md

 4. sanjay : https://github.com/Auth-Module/Auth/tree/sanjay
 5. shammi : https://github.com/Auth-Module/Auth/tree/shammi
 6. main : < we can not push code to main without code review >
-6. main : < we can not push code to main without code review >

 #### For the first time fetch branch
 #### For the first time fetch branch